 Expats in Asia are renowned for their love of after-work drinks, so going to the pub with them is a good first step in building your relationship.
 But it’s not the only one.
 “When I was working at HSBC in Hong Kong one of the things I enjoyed most was when members of my team invited me to play football in their local neighbourhood,” says Michael Jones, ex-HSBC banker and head of risk hubs at ANZ, who's now a director at consultancy Connected Analytics.

-Finance professionals in Asia often wait for a promotion and new job title before assuming new responsibilities, says Henry Chamberlain, director of Henry Chamberlain Consulting in Hong Kong and a former group head of selection at Standard Chartered.
+Finance professionals in Asia often wait for a promotion and new job title before assuming new responsibilities, says Henry Chamberlain, a consultant and former group head of selection at Standard Chartered.
 “Westerners may be unaware of – and even averse to – the importance attached to titles in Asia.
 And they may expect you to spontaneously take on tasks.
 So don’t wait until you have the title; come up with your own ideas.”

 “Chinese people tend to be high-context people, so a few words can carry a lot of information.
 By contrast, Westerners often say everything explicitly,” says Chamberlain.
 “So local staff need to make sure they communicate more comprehensively to get their message conveyed clearly to the expat manager.”

-Hong Kong professionals tend to shy away from confrontation and saying ‘no’, in order to avoid embarrassing the other person, says Bill Brooks, a Hong Kong-based management consultant.
+Hong Kong banking professionals tend to shy away from confrontation and saying ‘no’, in order to avoid embarrassing the other person, says Bill Brooks, a Hong Kong-based management consultant.
 “But when dealing with an expat, the local employee should learn to say what they think without thought for the manager’s feelings.
-Dealing honesty with the facts will engender trust into the relationship.”
+Dealing honesty with the facts will engender trust.”